confluentinc/librdkafka/CONTRIBUTING.md

 ### Specs Styleguide

-* Write all JavaScript tests by using the `mocha` testing framework.
+* Write JavaScript tests by using the `mocha` testing framework for the non-promisified API and `jest` for the promisified API.
 * All `mocha` tests should use exports syntax.
 * All `mocha` test files should be suffixed with `.spec.js` instead of `.js`.
 * Unit tests should mirror the JavaScript files they test (for example,